 For eclectic fine dining: Alloy

 Despite its unusual location near an industrial park, Alloy has been a go-to date night spot for Calgarians for more than a decade.
-Not only do the dining room and adjacent patio offer a gorgeous contemporary oasis that belies the restaurant’s oddball location, chef Rogelio Herrera’s fusion of Latin, Mediterranean, and Asian cuisines also never fails to impress.
-Dishes like the chicken supreme with yellow curry sauce and a black rice pilaf or organic salmon with rock shrimp, confit tomato, and saffron risotto always offer the right balance between surprisingly unique and comfortingly familiar.
+Not only do the dining room and adjacent patio offer a gorgeous contemporary oasis that belies the restaurant’s oddball location, chefs Rogelio Herrera and Uri Heilik’s fusion of Latin, Mediterranean, and Asian cuisines also never fails to impress.
+Dishes such as the pork striploin with grilled apple salad and organic salmon with lemongrass coconut sauce always offer the right balance between surprisingly unique and comfortingly familiar.

 For tacos and tequila: Anejo

 There’s no need to wait for a Tuesday to celebrate with a plate of tacos and one of Anejo’s famed chile coconut margaritas.
 Located on a strip of 4th Street SW that has long been a hotspot for independent restaurants and bars, even in pandemic times, Anejo is a vibrant and lively restaurant.
 Its selection of over 200 bottles of tequila is probably the best in Calgary, matched with a menu full of Mexican fare like ceviche, flautas, and, of course, tacos.

 For those nights that call for white tablecloths and servers decked out in tuxedos, Chairman’s fits the bill.
 A rare fine dining restaurant located in the deep suburbs, the large dining area has plenty of room for social distancing, with the convenience of being in a residential development.
 Obviously, the house special is high-quality steak, with many cuts on offer along with classic sides like hickory-spiced fries or an over-the-top black truffle double-stuffed potato.